 This statement adopts Campus Reform’s incorrect assumption that “white” is a natural racial category, rather than a social construct.
 As such, the university adopts Campus Reforms false claim: criticizing whiteness is a form of “stereotyping” an individual based on natural traits.
 Had the administration taken time to understand how sociologists actually understand race and whiteness they could have avoided reducing the professor’s comments to the non-scholarly, partisan usage deployed by Campus Reform.

-(Feel free to copy and paste for your own use.)
+Feel free to copy, paste, adapt, and edit for your own use.

 Example 1: “Faculty speech is protected by the First Amendment, by the American Association of University Professors’s (AAUP) principles of academic freedom, and by our university policies–including the Faculty Manual.
 We trust that our faculty engage in speech–inside the classroom, in their research, and in the public sphere–that is well-reasoned, principled, and deliberate.
 However, we live in a world in which centuries of injustice have left much to be frustrated and angry about.
 If our faculty member decided to express him/her/them-selves in a manner deemed harsh by others we assume they did so with good reason.”